WJ4IoT/Sunscreen/README.md

 TIP: After update your template yaml you only need to refresh "template entities" (please check configuration first, no need for a reload or restart of HA itself))

-TIP Nowadays you can also create in "settings - create helpers" a template sensor.
+BETTER TIP Nowadays you can also create in "settings - create helpers" a template sensor.
 With this method you have easier access to the sensor (and avoid tools like VSC).
 However still using a textual file because it is easier to share.

 ### Helper sensors
 These binary sensors are grouped together in the group binay sensors: